Chris Olivares

 Allison Tilzey (she/her)

-My research interests include water chemistry, WUI fires, and water quality.
-She has assisted in collecting and analyzing environmental samples from Aliso Creek after the 2022 Coastal Fire, and presented preliminary findings at UCI’s Spring 2023 UROP Symposium in collaboration with Maya El Ajouz.
-She has participated in on campus tutoring initiatives through the Learning and Academic Resources Center, as well as on campus engineering clubs such as Global Engineering Brigades and ASCE.
+Ph.D. student in the Department of Civil and Environmental Engineering at UCI.
+Her research interests include wet chemistry, WUI fires, and water quality.
+She has assisted in collecting and analyzing environmental samples from Aliso Creek after the 2022 Coastal Fire and presented preliminary findings at UCI's Spring 2023 UROP Symposium in collaboration with Maya El Ajouz.

 LinkedIn · atilzey@uci.edu